 Tax Return Estimator

-Estimate your 2026 tax refund or balance owing.
+Estimate your 2026 tax refund or balance owing with itemized income, deductions, and credits.

 2026 Tax YearData stays on your deviceUpdated Apr 1, 2026